tjcccc/rejsui/README.md

 ])
 ```

-It will be transferred to such a JSX code:
+It will be parsed to such a JSX code:

 ```jsx
 <div style={{ display:flex; flexDirection: row }}>